Bolus Head & Saint Finian’s Bay

 Saint Finan’s Bay is named after Saint Finian who founded the Monastery at Skellig Michael, today it is home to the new Skellig Chocolate factory.

 In ancient times it is said it had close links with Tír na nÓg (land of youth) which in ancient Celtic mythology was the area around Ballinskelligs bay where Oisín and Niamh left Ireland for Eternal Youth, riding that great white horse across the water.
-Some say the Fianna along with Oisín are buried at Bolus Head as you descend towards Saint finians Bay, a row of Standing stones a couple of feet high marks the spot overlooking huge Cliffs leading down into the Atlantic Ocean.
-Old buildings can also be found here where our ancestors would have built stone wall dwellings usually a circle and would have used wood and earth along dead vegetation to make shelter.
+Some say the Fianna along with Oisín is buried at Bolus Head as you descend towards Saint Finian’s Bay, a row of Standing stones a couple of feet high marks the spot overlooking huge Cliffs leading down into the Atlantic Ocean.
+Old buildings can also be found here where our ancestors would have built stone wall dwellings usually a circle and would have used wood and earth along dead vegetation to make a shelter.

 The story of Oisín goes something like this :

 Fionn mac Cumhaill and the Fianna used to travel the four corners of Ireland, seldom stayed in the same place for very long.
 One day Fionn the Fianna and his son Oisín were hunting a Stag by the Lake in Killarney when a beautiful girl named Niamh who had searched the area to see Oisín, who was a noted as a warrior, poet and was very handsome.
 She had heard about him and when they met he could not resist her Goddess type looks and so went to join her in Tír na nÓg.
 Sad to let him go Fionn could see he had made up his mind and may come back one day, Fionn never saw Oisín again.